JamesDiDonato/CarND-Extended-Kalman-Filter/README.md

 # **Extended Kalman Filter Project**

-## James DiDonato
-## June 2018
-Self-Driving Car Engineer Nanodegree Program
+### Completed for Udacity Self Driving Car Engineer - 2018/06

+---

 In this project I ustilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
 The filter exceeded the RMSE requirements with the following results [0.0964, 0.0853, 0.4154, 0.4316] for the state vector [x, y, Vx, Vy] respectively.

+---

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)